socialcohesionresearch/socialcohesionresearch.github.io/2016-06-13-Boko-Haram-Fear-and-Funding-Report.md

 <div id="concerns_increase_14_15" style="width: 80%; height: 400px; margin: 0 auto"></div>
 <div class='spacing'></div>
 <h3>Funding of Boko Haram</h3>
 <p>Turning our attention to Funding of Boko Haram, we identified 47 205 English posts emanating from Nigeria relating to the funding of Boko Haram over the time frame.
+It’s very important to note that this data was almost exclusively drawn from the time frame before President Buhari came to power.
+As such, the results represent people feelings about the old, rather than the new administration.
 In social media data terms this is a small data set, but still represents, of course, 47 205 individual pieces of  data.
 In analyising this data set we found the following – given that ‘wealthy Nigerians’ inevitably refers to men of power, fully <strong>54% of all Nigerian social media opinion points the finger at various levels of government or official power.</strong></p>
 <div class='spacing'></div>
 <div id="funders" style="width: 80%; height: 400px; margin: 0 auto"></div>
 <div class='spacing'></div>